colxi/functyped/README.md

 **The type checks performed in both Typed Structures are `strict` , length of arrays must match, and exact object structure (keys) is required, in order to pass the checks.**

 ## Binding
-In some circumstances , you will need to bind your function to a specific context, and the `binding` parameter lets you accomplish that.
+In some circunstances , you will need to bind your function to a specific context, and the `binding` parameter lets you accomplish that.

-> Note : Binding is not possible when arrow functions are used
+> Note : Binding is not possible when arrow functions are used.

 Example for each declaration approach :